usagov/Federal-Agency-Directory-API-Documentation/README.md

 For a complete list of fields returned in the json, see the data model description above.
 Please note that any field that contains more than one item in it (such as synonyms), is returned as an array and noted in the data model description.

-We encourage you to try out the [interactive documentation](http://www.usa.gov/About/developer-resources/federal-agency-directory/interactivedoc.shtml#!/contacts) to learn more.

 ## API Methods That Return Agency Records in a Tree Form

 These methods return agency records in a hierarchical data structure.
 In this way, you do not have to manually recreate the hierarchy yourself using the contacts method.